aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 If appliance mode is not enabled, the return path traffic could land on an endpoint in a different AZ, which will prevent the Network Firewall from correctly evaluating the traffic against the firewall policy.

-### Use “Strict rule ordering with no 'default actions' and custom default block rules
+### Use Strict rule ordering with no 'default actions' and custom default block rules

 * In Network Firewall there are two options for how the Suricata engine is going to process rules.
   * The “Strict” option is recommended because it instructs Suricata to process the rules in the order you have defined.